My Home My Way Project

 Podcasts are due to be released in December 2023.

-Funded by the Western Australian Department of Community Services, the two-year School to Work Transition Project, aims to produce a set of online tools and resources to support final year students in their transition to employment.
+Funded by the Western Australian Department of Communities, the two-year School to Work Transition Project, aims to produce a set of online tools and resources to support final year students in their transition to employment.
 Established in January 2021, the final tools will be launched in February 2024.

 The tools have been developed in partnership between Valued Lives Foundation, Leeming Senior High School Educational Support Centre and Castlereagh School.